Friday, August 14, 2020

 on May 26, 1864, occurred throughout the Civil War.

-Shortly before one of the most horrific tragedies of the Civil War, Federal soldiers eagerly gathered at the Bachelor's Creek station for the arrival of a military train from New Bern.
-In addition to much-needed supplies for Camp Claassen, base for the 132nd New York, the train delivered mail and newspapers -- welcome news for the soldiers stuck in the backwaters of North Carolina.
+Shortly before one of the most horrific tragedies of the Civil War, United States soldiers eagerly gathered at the Bachelor's Creek station for the arrival of a military train from New Bern.
+In addition to supplies for Camp Claassen, base for the 132nd New York, the train delivered mail and newspapers — welcome news for the soldiers stuck in the backwaters of North Carolina.

 The 4 p.m. train on May 26, 1864, also carried a deadly cargo: four crude mines.
-The "monstrous" torpedoes, built with large barrels packed with 250 pounds of black powder, were destined to join nine others already deployed in the nearby Neuse River as a deterrent to Confederate warships.
+The U.S. military intended to deploy the "monstrous" torpedoes, built with large barrels packed with 250 pounds of black powder, with nine others already in the nearby Neuse River as a deterrent to Confederate warships.

 after the explosion.

 Heard at least eight miles away, the explosion caused death and destruction on a massive scale.
-At least 40 soldiers and perhaps as many as 25 contrabands -- runaway slaves -- were killed.
-A large signal tower and a 20 x 80-foot commissary building made of logs were obliterated.
+At least 40 soldiers and perhaps as many as 25 contrabands — escaped slaves — were killed.
+The blast obliterated a large signal tower and a 20 x 80-foot commissary building made of logs.

 "The air was instantly filled with the torn and mangled remains of human bodies," recalled a 132nd New York soldier in a letter to the Niagara County (N.Y.)
 Intelligencer. "...
 Most of the victims were blown into fragments and for a distance of hundreds of yards human gore and remains were everywhere visable."